nextflow-io/nextflow/docs/process.rst

     process job 2

 .. note::
-  The channel guarantees that items are emitted in the same order as they were received - however - since the process is executed in a parallel manner, there is no guarantee that they are processed in the same order as they were emitted.
+  While channels do emit items in the order that they are received, *processes* do not necessarily *process* items in the order that they are received.
 In the above example, the value ``3`` was processed before the others.

 .. note::
   When the process declares exactly one input, the pipe ``|`` operator can be used to provide inputs to the process,